 Column Description Priority Shows the incident priority.
 Priority can be Critical, High, Medium, or Low.
 The Priority is color coded, where red indicates a Critical incident, orange represents a High risk incident, yellow indicates a Medium risk incident, and green represents a Low risk incident.
-For example: PRIORITY CRITICAL HIGH MEDIUM LOW Risk Score Shows the incident risk score.
+For example: PRIORITY CRITICAL HIGH MEDIUM Low Risk Score Shows the incident risk score.
 The risk score indicates the risk of the incident as calculated by an algorithm and is between 0-100.
 100 is the highest risk score.
 ID Shows the automatically created incident number.
 Each incident is assigned a unique number that you can use to track the incident.
 Name Shows the incident name.
 The incident name is derived from the rule used to trigger the incident.
 Click the link to go to the Incident Details view for the selected incident.
 Status Shows the incident status.
-The status can be: Reopen, New, Assigned, In Progress, Task Requested, Task Complete, Closed, and Closed-False Positive.
+The status can be: New, Assigned, In Progress, Task Requested, Task Complete, Closed, and Closed-False Positive.
 Assignee Shows the team member currently assigned to the incident.
 Alerts Shows the number of alerts associated with the incident.
 An incident may include many alerts.
 A large number of alerts might mean that you are experiencing a large-scale attack.
-MITRE ATT&CK Shows the particular Tactic associated with each Incident.
-Tactics For example: Credential Access.
-For more information on MITRE ATT&CK Tactics, see Use MITRE ATT&amp;CK® Framework topic.